zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/virtualserver-and-virtualserverroute-resources.md

      - Type
      - Required
    * - ``secret``
      - The name of a secret with a TLS certificate and key.
 The secret must belong to the same namespace as the VirtualServer.
-The secret must contain keys named ``tls.crt`` and ``tls.key`` that contain the certificate and private key as described `here <https://kubernetes.io/docs/concepts/services-networking/ingress/#tls>`_.
+The secret must be of the type ``kubernetes.io/tls`` and contain keys named ``tls.crt`` and ``tls.key`` that contain the certificate and private key as described `here <https://kubernetes.io/docs/concepts/services-networking/ingress/#tls>`_.
 If the secret doesn't exist, NGINX will break any attempt to establish a TLS connection to the host of the VirtualServer.
      - ``string``
      - No
    * - ``redirect``